D-T-Walt/OS-Process-Scheduler/README.md

 ### ✔ FCFS

-Executes processes in order of arrival using a simple FIFO queue.
+Processes are ran in the order they arrived using a simple FIFO queue.

 ### ✔ Round Robin

-Time-shared scheduling using a user-defined quantum.
+Time-shared scheduling using a user-defined time quantum.

 ### ✔ Priority Scheduling

-Non-preemptive priority-based execution with FCFS tie-breaking.
+Non-preemptive priority-based execution with FCFS logic used for tie-breaking.

 ### ✔ Multi-Level Queue